AlekseyKorzun/kevlar/README.md

 - Cache Settings:
   - FPC (Full Page Caching) must be turned off.

 ##### Cronjobs
 Kevlar will install two cron jobs:
 - One that processes the queue (*/15) named `kevlar_cache_queue`.
+If you are not using delta based approach; set this to run at a higher interval.
 - One that will clear out processed items from the queue (30 2 * * *) named `kevlar_cache_queue_flush`.

 ##### Tables
-Kevlar utilizes following tables:
+Kevlar creates and leverages following tables:
 - kevlar_cache_queue
 - kevlar_cache_queue_flush

 #####  To-do
 - Move configuration under Magento Admin.
 - Detect if we are flushing X amount of URI's and switch over to full site purge .vs link by link approach w/ CloudFlare setup.
 Purge end-point is already implemented.
 Just need to figure out how to approach this from architectural stand point.
-- In this version, CMS updates have a check-box that will trigger site wide cache flush.
-This should be a configuration setting that enabled this for certain CMS blocks that are site wide.
-The process of purging all of the pages is slow especially if provider does not support wild-card/full purge.
+- In this version, CMS forms will have a check-box that will trigger site wide cache flush.
+This should be a configuration setting that enables check boxes for certain CMS blocks.
+The process of purging all of the pages is slow, especially if provider does not support wild-card/full purge.
 You can easily map CMS blocks with code for now (as needed).